galirema/galirema-notas/en/pages/inforpgral-Datos.md

 -- Algas

 SELECT "codeFAO", COUNT("codeFAO") AS 'NUM PLANES' FROM "pespec2016" WHERE "tipoCode" LIKE 'I%' GROUP BY "codeFAO" ORDER BY "codeFAO";

+-- Poliquetos

+SELECT "codeFAO", COUNT("codeFAO") AS 'NUM PLANES' FROM "pespec2016" WHERE "tipoCode" LIKE 'K%' GROUP BY "codeFAO" ORDER BY "codeFAO";
 ```

 * Cuadro base del gráfico M03-01 __Especies aprovechadas__